Blotch3D/Blotch3D/README.md

 First you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-Then use the MonoGame Visual Studio project wizard to create a project for that platform.
+Then use the MonoGame Visual Studio project wizard to create a project for that platform that will be the Blotch3D class library.
 Delete the default source file created by the wizard and add the source to the Blotch3D library.
-This will be your Blotch3D class library for the platform you want.
-Then use the same wizard to create project for that platform that will be your app, and add a reference to that Blotch3D project you just created.
+Then use the same wizard to create a project for that platform that will be your app, and add a reference to that Blotch3D project you created first.
 For some platforms you may need to do some online research to properly create projects.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different